quangthangisme/tp/docs/DeveloperGuide.md

 **Use case 2: Remove a Contact**

 **MSS**
-1. User provides an ID.
+1. User <u>searches for the contact's ID (UC:TBD)</u>.
+2. User requests to remove a contact using the ID.
-2. TC removes the contact from the contact list.
+3. TC removes the contact from the contact list.
-3. TC displays a confirmation message.
+4. TC displays a confirmation message.

    Use case ends.

 **Extensions**
-* 1a.
+* 2a.
 User enters a non-existent ID.
-    * 1a1.
+    * 2a1.
 TC displays an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

-**Use case 3: Tag a Student for Grouping**
+**Use case 3: Tag a Contact for Grouping**

 **MSS**
-1. User provides an ID and tags.
+1. User <u>searches for the contact's information (UC:TBD)</u>.
+2. User requests to add a tag to the contact using the contact's ID.
-2. TC updates the contact ID with the provided tags.
+3. TC updates the contact ID with the provided tags.
-3. TC displays a confirmation message.
+4. TC displays a confirmation message.

    Use case ends.

 **Extensions**
-* 1a.
+* 2a.
 User inputs a non-existent ID.
-    * 1a1.
+    * 2a1.
 TC displays an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

-* 1b.
+* 2b.
 User inputs an empty contact ID.
-    * 1b1.
+    * 2b1.
 TC displays an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

-* 1c.
+* 2c.
 User does not enter any tags.
-    * 1c1.
+    * 2c1.
 TC displays an error message.

-      Use case resumes at step 1.
+      Use case resumes at step 2.

-**Use case 4: Remove Tags from a Specific Contact**
+**Use case 4: Remove Tags from a Contact**

 **MSS**
-1. User inputs an ID and at least one tag to remove.
+1. User <u>searches for the contact's information (UC:TBD)</u>.
+2. User requests to remove a tag from the contact using the contact's ID.
-2. TC removes the given tags from the given contact ID.
+3. TC removes the specified tags from the contact.
-3. TC displays a confirmation message.
+4. TC displays a confirmation message.

    Use case ends.

 **Extensions**
-* 1a.
+* 2a.
 User inputs a non-existent ID.
-    * 1a1.
+    * 2a1.
 TC displays an error message.

       Use case resumes at step 1.

-* 1b.
+* 2b.
 User inputs a tag that is not associated with the contact.
-    * 1b1.
+    * b1.
 TC displays an error message.

       Use case resumes at step 1.

-* 1c.
+* 2c.
 User does not enter any tags.
-    * 1c1.
+    * 2c1.
 TC displays an error message.

       Use case resumes at step 1.